 Molasses Crisp Cookies

-Vintage Molasses Crisp Cookies have crispy edges, with a soft, chewy center and spicy bite.
+These Molasses Crisp Cookies have crispy edges, a soft, chewy center and a spicy bite from the molasses and warm spices.
 This is a vintage recipe my mom has made every holiday since the mid-1970’s.
-I’ve changed a few ingredients to give it a modern update with a bit more molasses and spices.
 These cookies make for a perfect holiday food gift.
-They keep well and you can stack them nicely in a holiday tin.
+They keep well and are perfect to stack on a holiday cookie tray or package them in a holiday tin for a quick hostess gift.

 Baker’s Tips